 Itchy nose, eyes, ears, and throat

 Other health problems can cause symptoms like those of nasal allergies.
 These include:

 Irritants and pollutants, such as strong odors or smoke

 Changes in the weather

-Your health care provider will evaluate you to find the cause of your symptoms then recommend treatment.
+Your healthcare provider will evaluate you to find the cause of your symptoms then recommend treatment.
+If your symptoms are due to nasal allergies, your healthcare provider may prescribe nasal steroid sprays or oral antihistamines to help reduce symptoms.
+Avoidance of the allergen will also be suggested.
 You may also be referred to an allergist.